Alex Bregman Player Props: Astros vs. White Sox

-The Houston Astros and Alex Bregman, who went 0-for-3 last time out, take on Lucas Giolito and the Chicago White Sox at Minute Maid Park, Saturday at 2:10 PM ET.
+The Houston Astros and Alex Bregman, who went 0-for-5 last time in action, battle Mike Clevinger and the Chicago White Sox at Minute Maid Park, Sunday at 2:10 PM ET.

-In his most recent game he had a hitless performance (0-for-3) against the White Sox.
+He had a hitless showing in his previous game (0-for-5) against the White Sox.

 Alex Bregman Game Info & Props vs. the White Sox